St Day Parish Council

 We cut the grass in the churchyard, the closed part being part funded by Cornwall Council.

 Since the mid 1990s the parish council has worked with a wide range of organisations to obtain funding for various schemes which are described in more detail in the Regeneration section of this website.
-This work has required the support of local groups who could obtain funds not available to the parish council, notably Action St. Day and the Day-light Group.
+This work has required the support of local groups who could obtain funds not available to the parish council, notably the Climate Action Group, St Day Old Church and the Christmas Lights Committee.

 In 2010 Cornwall Council said it had no funds to maintain the Town Clock and it would be sold if the parish council did not take it over.
 Having the support of residents with financial contributions we succeeded in raising over £90k from Cornwall Council, the Heritage Lottery Fund, Cory and Sita Environmental Trusts to completely overhaul the tower structure and update the clock mechanism, but we needed the help of the local Day-light Group to fulfil the community involvement conditions of the Heritage Lottery Grant.
 The final figure of almost £107k was achieved with additional contributions from the W. J. Mills Grant Fund and St. Day Parish Council.